 As the fashion of the time, ’70s accessories were bold and unique.
-Some of the most popular items included were wide ties, satin scarves, thick and woven belts with big buckles, headbands, and handmade jewellery.
+Some of the most popular items included were wide ties, satin scarves, thick and woven belts with big buckles, headbands, and handmade jewelry.

-Early ’70s hairstyles for men saw a continuation of some the most popular looks from the ’60s, such as the pompadour.
+Early ’70s hairstyles for men saw a continuation of some of the most popular looks from the ’60s, such as the pompadour.
 It also saw a lot of long hairstyles, particularly on those who were part of the hippie subculture.
-Sideburns were grown longer during the ’70s and partnered with a variety of haircuts, including mod styles and more tradition side-parted looks.
-Volume was heavily desired during this time and, as such, afro and perm styles were also favoured.
+Sideburns were grown longer during the ’70s and partnered with a variety of haircuts, including mod styles and more traditional side-parted looks.
+Volume was heavily desired during this time and, as such, afro and perm styles were also favored.
 During the late 1970s, many gents decided to cut off their long longs and opt instead for shorter cuts, including crew cuts, buzz cuts, and shag styles.

 - Select the ’70s style you’re going to channel, such as hippie or disco.